 Biological conflicts that correspond to the temporal lobes cause a mood change, explicitly, a manic or depressed mood.
 To differentiate mania and depression from manic depression, we use in GNM the terms “primary mania” and “primary depression” (in psychiatry, mania and depression are classified as “unipolar mania” and “unipolar depression” to be distinguished from “bipolar disorders”).

 Depression presents as a low mood.
-A depressed person is passive, introverted, and listless.
+A depressed person is passive, introverted, listless, sad, and incapable of experiencing joy and pleasure (“anhedonia”).
 Depending on the intensity of the conflict, the condition ranges from a persistent feeling of sadness to a severe, “clinical” depression (see also manic depression) with debilitating effects on a person’s well-being.
 A light depressed mood, however, has definitely its favorable aspects, since it opens a space for deep introspection and for a creativity that differs from the vivacious productivity of the manic state (see Autistic Constellation).
 Artists at all times have drawn from this “productive melancholy” to create some of their greatest works.

 In children and teens, a depressed mood is in today's psychiatry (DSM-5) considered a symptom of ADD-Attention Deficit Disorder (see ADD related to a (Post)Sensory Cortex Constellation).